timosalm/tap-sales-workshop/workshop/workshop/content/exercises/service-binding.md

 ##### Service Binding

-As Cody, I now have my application in production along side with my Database to store all my emojis.
+As Julien, I now have my application in production along side with my Database to store all my emojis.
 I now need to bind this application to the Database so that it starts storing data into it.

 I want to configure the binding to them with the provided information in the Workload.